rust-lang/book/src/chYY-YY-workspaces.md

 ## Workspaces and Multiple Related Crates

-Projects can define a workspace, which is a set of crates that will all share the same `Cargo.lock` and output directory.
+Projects can define a *workspace*, which is a set of crates that will all share the same *Cargo.lock* and output directory.

 We weren't technically precise about the difference between a *package* and a *crate* until now, and casually people will use the words *package* and *crate*